Who or what is the supreme authority in the Universe?

 methodology, and futurology while outright denying

 the existence of the divine or supernatural.
 The credo of humanism is found in the “Humanist Manifesto” by Raymond Bragg in 1933.
 The manifesto focuses on the inner value and basic goodness of human beings in general, while emphasizing common human needs, and seek solely empirical methods of solving perceived human “problems”.
-Like communism and socialism political philosophies, humanism believes that all humans are “basically good” but don’t act that way and are in desperate need of “re-education” which will
+Like communism and socialism political philosophies, humanism believes that all humans are “basically good” but don’t act that way and are in desperate need of

-result in “right” or “correct” behavior.
+or “correct” behavior.

 Typically, the traditional animist will not know nor acknowledge that they espouse an “animistic” worldview as this is not a subject of great import to the inner-Amazonian or Congolian tribesman.
 However, there are exceptions to this in that in Western culture, there is a growing romanticism with the occult due to pop culture icons embracing “spirit cooking” and paganistic “skrying”.
 These “neo-pagans” wear an association with natitve religion or “animism” as a badge of honour.